Consolidated Rail Leasing

 Consolidated Rail Leasing was an Australian locomotive and rolling stock leasing company.
-It was formed in 2012 as a subsidiary of Southern Shorthaul Railroad.
-It was formerly known as BRM Leasing.
+It was formed in 2012 as BRM Leasing, a subsidiary of Southern Shorthaul Railroad.

 In February 2013, the operational fleet consisted of 4911, BRM001 and BRM002 which were manufactured at Southern Shorthaul Railroad's North Bendigo workshop in 2012/13.
-Both have spent all of their time in service in company with Southern Shorthaul Railroad locomotives to date.
+Both spent all of their time in service with other Southern Shorthaul Railroad locomotives.

-Also under overhaul at North Bendigo is B75 and five UGL Rail C44aci units and unspecified number of NRE E-3000E3B locomotives on order.
+As part of its early operations, the company had former Victorian Railways locomotive B75 overhauled at North Bendigo, along with five UGL Rail C44aci units, and had an unspecified number of NRE E-3000E3B locomotives on order.

-On 28 June 2014, B75 returned to operational service after being given an overhaul by Southern Shorthaul Railroad.
-Along with 4911 and the two BRM locomotives, it was one of the four locomotives that serve Consolidated Rail Leasing.
+On 28 June 2014, was B75 returned to service after being overhauled by Southern Shorthaul Railroad.
+Along with 4911 and the two BRM locomotives, it was one of the four locomotives in the Consolidated Rail Leasing fleet.

-By January 2025 CRL announced that they will close down and hand over there locomotives and wagons over to Southern Shorthaul Railroad.
+In September 2021, a voluntary application was made to deregister Consolidated Rail Leasing.
+After the company ceased trading, its locomotives and wagons became part of the Southern Shorthaul Railroad fleet.